 - “Why can’t you just work it out?”

 Be sure to take care of yourself and your emotional needs before and after the conversation.
 Know that the conversation will be difficult for you and likely just as difficult for your child.
 Naturally, most parents fear the pain that their children will feel after learning about the divorce and they want to shield their children from the pain and suffering.
 In every difficult circumstance, there exists the opportunity to learn and grow.
 Divorcing parents have the opportunity to teach their children how to handle pain effectively, to learn from it and to grow as a result of it.
-Remember, how you divorce and how you and your child’s other parent handle the divorce process will have an immense impact on your child’s adjustment as well as your own.
+Remember, how you and your child’s other parent handle the divorce process will have an immense impact on your child’s adjustment as well as your own.